atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-2/index.md

 # Load-Balancing, Ingress, and SSL/TLS Management

-Now that, I had my cluster up and running with a CNI installed (I'll do more posts about Calico CNI in the future) I wanted to get the networking setup to access services on my cluster.
+Now that I had my cluster up and running with a CNI installed (I'll do more posts about Calico CNI in the future) I wanted to get the networking setup to access services on my cluster.
 To achieve this, I added three different installations to my cluster: MetalLB, Nginx Ingress, and Cert-Manager.

 Kubernetes has a resource type called Services.
 Services function as load balancers by providing a single IP for balancing traffic among a backing set of ephemeral pods running a workload.
 Kubernetes services resources have a few kinds, namely, ClusterIP, NodePort, and LoadBalancer.
 There are default implementations for the first two service types in Kubernetes but none for LoadBalancer-type services.
 Most major cloud providers you use will have their own implementation with their Kubernetes offerings that will configure a Load Balancer with a public IP from their platform to manage the incoming traffic to your service.
 MetalLB is a solution for those running their own Kubernetes clusters to support services of type LoadBalancer.